papagorgio23/MarchMadness/README.md

 ### Load Data

-I have already created a predicited probability for each team in the tournament for a kaggle competition.
+I have already created a predicted probability for each team in the tournament for a kaggle competition.

 We will load those results plus a few of the data files provided in the competition.